Second Hemiptera-Plant Interactions Symposium

 The study of interactions among insects, plants, and plant pathogens is, by its nature, an interdisciplinary area of study.
 Consequently, the Hemiptera-Plant Interactions Symposium will feature speakers who are entomologists with expertise on phytophagous hemipterans (and thysanopterans) and their host-plant interactions, plant physiologists and molecular biologists with expertise in plant vascular physiology and plant defense, and plant pathologists with expertise in transmission of plant pathogens by hemipterans.
 The symposium is modeled after the highly successful first Hemiptera-Plant Interactions Symposium that was held in Piracicaba, Brazil in 2011.
 The symposium will have five sections:

 Phloem and Xylem Physiology and Vascular Sap-Feeding Hemipterans

 Molecular Biology of Hemipteran-Plant Interactions

 Interactions Among Hemipterans, Their Symbionts and Host Plants

 The symposium will be highlighted by internationally renown researchers in each section.
 Each section also will include submitted oral and poster presentations by participants.
+At this time, we are trying to secure funding for travel support for graduate students, postdocs and early career scientists.
+We will have the symposium website up by late December.
 More details will be coming in future announcements, but for now, please keep the symposium in mind for your long range planning.
 Please forward this to anyone whom you think may be interested.
 We hope to see you all in Riverside in 2014!

 Greg Walker, Department of Entomology, UCR (email@example.com)